artic92/digital_systems/README.md

 This component should be implemented in two variants.
 The former should use only counters, while the latter should use the builtin **Xilinx DCM** component.

+`exercise7`

+The goal of this exercise is to realise a *watch*, showing the time (hours, minutes and seconds) in binary form.
+The watch should generate an adeguate precision time-base upon which, through contators, realise the counting of hours, minutes and seconds.
+Minutes and hours are shown onto the 7-segments display while seconds onto LEDs (the four last significant bits out of the provided eight available on the *Nexys2*).
+The watch should be initialized through the switches.

+INPUT

+* `clock` bit.
+Clock signal
+* `reset_n` bit.
+0-active.
+Reset signal
+* `enable` bit.
+Starts the watch if `reset_n` is 1
+* `load_m` bit.
+1-active.
+Load the `minuti_in` value
+* `load_h` bit.
+1-active.
+Load the `ore_in` value
+* `minuti_in` vector.
+6 bit.
+Initial value of minutes
+* `ore_in` vector.
+5 bit.
+Initial value of hours

+OUTPUT

+* `minuti_out` vector.
+6 bit.
+Actual value of minutes
+* `ore_out` vector.
+5 bit.
+Actual value of hours
+* `secondi` vector.
+6 bit.
+Actual value of seconds

 ## Contacts

 Antonio Riccio <antonio.riccio.27@gmail.com>